Anchor Point Snorkeling

 To reach the snorkeling on Grand Cayman Island by air, you will fly into the Owen Roberts International Airport (GCM).
 There are regular flights from Houston, Dallas and Miami.
 Once on Grand Cayman Island, the snorkeling dive sites are easily accessed by renting either a scooter or jeep, both of which are common means of transportation on the island.
 There is also a public bus that covers most regions of the island.
 When departing the Cayman Islands, there is a departure tax of $37.50USD.
 This tax may be included in the airline ticket, but you will want to verify in advance.

-Overall, Anchor Point is the 20th most popular snorkel dive spot of all 24 snorkeling dives in Grand Cayman.
-Several of the better snorkeling spots are nearby Anchor Point including East End, Queens Monument and Barefoot Beach.
+Overall, Anchor Point is the 20th most popular snorkel dive spot of all 25 snorkeling dives in Grand Cayman.
+Several of the better snorkeling spots are nearby Anchor Point including Queens Monument, South Channel Garden, Barefoot Beach, Sunrise-Noon-Sunset and Morritts - Reef Resort.